Pacific Southwest, Region 9: Superfund

 Final Date: 01/19/99

 EPA manages the Omega Site as three operable units (OUs): OU-1 includes the contaminated soil and groundwater at and in the immediate vicinity of the former Omega property; OU-2 is composed of groundwater contamination outside and generally downgradient (south-southwest) of OU-1; and OU-3 addresses vapor intrusion from the Omega Site that has occurred in several buildings on and in close proximity to the former Omega facility.
-Vapor intrusion is the process by which contaminant vapors in the soil and/or groundwater migrate through subsurface soils and enter overlying buildings.
+Vapor intrusion is the process by which contaminant vapors in soil and/or groundwater migrate through subsurface soils and enter overlying buildings.

 Contaminants and Risks